 An HVAC manufacturer's market share is threatened when a competitor reduced its customer lead time to three weeks.
-Customer lead time is the amount of time the supplier requires its customers to wait to receive their material.
 For the HVAC manufacturer to remain competitive, it too must reduce its customer lead time from 8 weeks to 3 weeks.
 What options does it have?